 |Matte Vs Glossy (PolyJet)||Guide On Choosing Matte or Glossy PolyJet Parts|

-From smooth surfaces to thin walls to complex geometries to rigid to flexible — a variety of material options are available from Fathom to meet your application needs.
+From smooth surfaces to thin walls to complex geometries to rigid to flexible — Fathom offers a variety of in-stock or specialty material options to meet your application needs.

 An overview of 3D printing and additive manufacturing technologies available at Fathom’s advanced production centers.